synsense/sinabs/docs/getting_started/python_pyenv_pipenv.rst

     2. Work with pyenv (and a virtual environment which does not interfere with your system python or the various paths)

 If you are an Anaconda user, then this short tutorial is not for you.
+However, you can simply install `sinabs` using `conda install sinabs -c conda-forge`.
 All the best!

 Here I will describe to you my preferred approach to dealing with python versions and dependencies: **pyenv + pipenv**